 Marine Research Laboratory.
-Any marine research laboratory for the study aquatic and marine environment, ecology and resources, to be located in the MC District, will also conform to the following special standards:
+Any marine research laboratory for the study aquatic and marine environment, ecology and resources, will also conform to the following special standards:

 - A. The laboratory activity will have need for and actually use access from the lot to Long Island Sound or the Connecticut River by boat or other vessels in connection with its primary study activities. - B. Access by boat or other vessel to the Sound or River will be of a type, character and extent that is in harmony with and conforming to the appropriate and orderly use of Long Island Sound or the Connecticut River by boating and fishery uses permitted in the District.